-Benny Alexander, the third child of Estelle and Johann Alexander, a labourer, was born on 4 March 1955 in Kimberley, where he also grew up.
+Benny Alexander, the third child of Estelle and Johann Alexander, a labourer, was born on 4th of March 1955 in Kimberley, where he also grew up.

 Following his matriculation from the William Pescod High School in 1975, he worked for the Department of Manpower until 1981.
-In 1982, Benny moved to Johannesburg where he worked for a pharmaceutical company in Wynberg.
-During this time he helped form the Black Health and Allied Workers Union of South Africa, serving as a senior shop steward and vice-chairperson of the local shop stewards’ committee.
+In 1982, Benny moved to Johannesburg where he worked in the youth ministry of a Baptist church and as a sales representative for a pharmaceutical company in Wynberg.
+During this time he helped form the Black Health and Black Allied Workers Union of South Africa(BAWU), serving as a senior shop steward and vice-chairperson of the local shop stewards’ committee.
 He also chaired the union’s national advisory committee.

-Following the release of the Pan Africanist Congress (PAC) President, Zeph Mothopong, who was released after a 15-year sentence on Robben Island, Benny became his personal aide.
-Between April and August 1989 he travelled with Mothopeng to the United States, the United Kingdom (where Mothopong underwent medical treatment), Kenya and to Zimbabwe for a meeting of the then Organisation of African Unity (OAU).
+Following the release of the Pan Africanist Congress (PAC) President, Zeph Mothopong, who was released from prison in 1988 ,after a 15-year sentence on Robben Island, Benny became his personal aide.
+Between April and August 1989 he travelled with Mothopeng to the United States, the United Kingdom,Britain (where Mothopong underwent medical treatment), Kenya and to Zimbabwe for a meeting of the then Organisation of African Unity (OAU).

 On his return to South Africa in 1989, Benny played a leading role in the formation of the Pan-Africanist Movement (PAM).
 The organisation was established to give expression on a national level to Pan-Africanist support and structures in the country.
 Benny was elected General Secretary of PAM in December 1989.